-To protect the health and well-being of the community during the COVID-19 crisis, it is imperative for EHA to continue to undertake the necessary functions on behalf of its Constituent Councils.
-These functions include the provision of hygiene and sanitation control, licensing and monitoring of supporting of residential facilities.
-Currently, these functions are controlled by the limitations set by the Federal Government Restrictions and State Government Directions.

-The surveillance and investigation of the necessary environmental health provisions during the COVID-19 crisis will be modified to acknowledge the advice received the from the LGA who are considered as our lead agency.
+To protect the health and well-being of the community during the COVID-19 crisis, it is imperative for EHA to continues to undertake the necessary functions on behalf of its Constituent Councils.
+These functions are controlled by the limitations set by the Federal Government Restrictions and State Government Directions.
+The surveillance and investigation of the necessary environmental health provisions during the COVID-19 crisis will be modified to acknowledge the advice received the from the LGFSG who are considered as our lead agency.

-Where inspections and investigations are undertaken, the Environmental Health Officers ensure they practice the required social distancing and hygiene measures to protect themselves and the community.
+Where inspections and investigations are undertaken, the Environmental Health Officers ensure they practice the required physical distancing and hygiene measures to protect themselves and the community.